-Although Dundee has it's fair share myths and legends, the tale of the Dundee dragon and the nine maidens is the most enduring.
+Although Dundee has it's fair share myths and legends, the tale of the Dundee dragon and the Nine Maidens of Pitempten is one of the most enduring.

 A carved Pict symbol stone 400 A.D. to 850 A.D, near Bridgefoot, Angus, Scotland marks the spot where the dragon was allegedly slain.
 The legend states that the farmer at Pitempton had nine daughters, and one day he sent one to the well for water.
 When she did not return, he sent another, and so on until all nine were missing.